PHPJasper/phpjasper/README.md

 ###The *Hello World* example.

 Go to the examples directory in the root of the repository (`vendor/lavela/phpjasper/examples`).
-Open the `hello_world.jrxml` file with iReport or with your favorite text editor and take a look at the source code.
+Open the `hello_world.jrxml` file with Jaspersoft Studio or with your favorite text editor and take a look at the source code.

 #### Compiling